golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 **Keep** your hand-made tests. *Now*, using one of your methods:

 * **Write** code for a function that produces "lines" with different weights. *(I say "lines" in quotes because technically, each thick line is likely comprised of many constituent sub-lines.)* **Extend** your code so that it can produce a *polyline* ([polygonal chain](https://en.wikipedia.org/wiki/Polygonal_chain)) of a given thickness.
 Your program should **export** SVGs of your lines/polylines — such that they appear as intended when plotted using the pen you used earlier.
 As a reminder, some overviews and sample code for generating SVGs can be found [here](https://github.com/golanlevin/DrawingWithMachines/tree/main/generating_svg).
-	* **Note 1**: For this exercise, you are not permitted to use Z-axis pressure.
+	* **Note 1**: For this particular exercise, you are not permitted to use Z-axis pressure.
 	* **Note 2**: Sadly, the p5.js/Processing [`strokeWeight()`](https://p5js.org/reference/p5/strokeWeight/) command will not be helpful for generating plottable SVGs.
+* 🌶️ For an optional challenge, **extend** your function so that it can produce a polyline with continuously-variable thickness.
+In other words, specify your thickened polyline using `(x,y, weight)` points that each specify their local thickness.
-* **Use** your function to create a simple "test-sheet design" that uses at least three line weights.
-You may use any color pen(s) and any color paper, but your design should allow for direct comparison between lines of different weights that were drawn with the same pen.
+* **Use** your function to create a *simple "test-sheet design"* that uses at least three line weights.
+You may use any color pen(s) and any color paper, but your design should allow for direct comparison between lines of different weights that were drawn with the same pen. *(Keep your test-sheet design simple, please, and save your time for the larger projects below.)*
 * **Plot** your test-sheet design on 8.5x11" or 9x12" paper.
 For this project, I recommend using either [AxiDraw](https://github.com/golanlevin/DrawingWithMachines/blob/main/rpi_standalone/README.md), HP7475A, or [Line-Us](https://github.com/golanlevin/DrawingWithMachines/tree/main/machines/line-us) plotters. **Note**: If you use the HP7475A, you will need to convert SVG to HPGL using *vpype*; see [these instructions](https://github.com/golanlevin/DrawingWithMachines/blob/main/generating_svg/vpype_svg_prep/README.md), and this [one-sheet PDF for using the HP7475A](https://github.com/golanlevin/DrawingWithMachines/blob/main/machines/hp7475a/hp7475a-one-sheet/hp7475a-one-sheet.md).
 * **Scan** or **photograph** your test-sheet design.
 * **Scan** or **photograph** your hand-made tests as well.